 Not too long ago, I wrote a blogpost about how I deal with Vanity Fair’s bloated Second Life inventory of 240,000 items.
 And I said that one of the reasons I was so loath to part with anything was that they would probably be usable again once Bakes on Mesh was released.

 Well, people, that decision is paying off in spades!
-Bakes on Mesh works beyond my wildest dreams, allowing me to wear system avatar skins, and all my older layer-based clothing that I thought, at best, I would only be only able to wear with a system body, my Catwa head, and Slink mesh hands (which gave me a noticeable seam at the wrists, despite my best efforts to match the skin tones).
+Bakes on Mesh works beyond my wildest dreams, allowing me to wear system avatar skins, and all my older layer-based clothing that I thought, at best, I would only be able to wear with a system body, my Catwa head, and Slink mesh hands (which gave me a noticeable seam at the wrists, despite my best efforts to match the skin tones).
 So I rarely wore my old system-layers-and-flexiprim clothing once I switched to a Maitreya Lara mesh body and Catwa Kimberly mesh head a couple of years ago.

 But I am having a blast digging old system skins out of my inventory and trying them on my mesh body with the new Bakes on Mesh system!
-Here I am wearing an old Exodi skin called Isolde Soleil (a hunt gift fro many years ago), which I used to love to wear back in my pre-mesh days, along with one of my favourite system layer outfits, a black lace-trimmed gown called Look My Heart by Likka House:
+Here I am wearing an old Exodi skin called Isolde Soleil (a hunt gift from many years ago), which I used to love to wear back in my pre-mesh days, along with one of my favourite system layer outfits, a black lace-trimmed gown called Look My Heart by Likka House:

 I just love the soft, flowing skirt on this romantic gown, that gently sways as I move!
 A well-textured, well-weighted flexiprim skirt will always look more natural to me than a more modern rigged mesh skirt.
 This look is so elegant.
 Perfect for Frank’s Jazz Club!